Theme(s): #8, One last date…

 “…I’m sure somewhere’s open.”

 And that’s how the two ended up in a Denny’s, eating pancakes or, in Heiji’s case, coffe only, at four thirty.

 “Kazuha, this has been fun.
 Really.
 But I’m tired.
 Can we go home?”
 She let out a long suffering sigh.

-stay up late.”
+“You never could stay up late.”
 He snorted.

 “I get enough sleep, night owl.”
 She wasn’t even paying attention, though.
 They payed for their food and meandered their way home.

 Parked in front of Kazuha’s house, she stared thoughfully upwards towards her door.
 Heiji watched her for a second before asking gruffly, “What?
 You aren’t going in?”

 She turned towards him and he noticed her cheeks were tear stained.